john-king-infosys/rdkservices/LgiDisplaySettings/doc/DisplaySettingsPlugin.md

 Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.
 Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

-The following events are provided by the org.rdk.DisplaySettings plugin:
+The following events are provided by the com.lgi.rdk.DisplaySettings plugin:

 DisplaySettings interface events: